-All claims for a Plan Year must be submitted to the Claims Administrator by March 31st after the end of the year in which such claim was incurred.
+All claims for a Plan Year must be submitted to the Claims Administrator within fifteen months after such claim was incurred.
 Any claims for reimbursement after that date will not be considered for reimbursement by the Claims Administrator, even if there are funds in your HRA Account.

-To be reimbursed for an eligible expense, submit a reimbursement form, called a One Time Expense form, for the eligible medical or premium expense incurred.
+To be reimbursed for an eligible expense, submit a reimbursement form, for the eligible medical or premium expense incurred.
 Proof of the paid premium or eligible medical expense must be included.
 Proof of premium documentation should include the participant's name, billing period date and premium amount, and can be in the form of a welcome letter, an invoice or account statement summary, a declaration page or an Annual Notice of Change.
-For other eligible medical expenses, proof may be in the form of an Explanation of Benefits (EOB) from an insurance carrier or a statement or invoice from a health care provider or pharmacy.
+For other eligible medical expenses, proof may be in the form of an Explanation of Benefits (EOB) from an insurance carrier or a statement or invoice from a health care provider.